CraigWoodcock/GitLab-CICD-Pipelines-and-DevOps/Gatsby-Website-Project/Deployment-Using-GitLab -&-Surge/README.md

   - uncheck 'protected variable'
   - check 'mask variable'

+## Creating the Script

-3. create a new job in the script:
+1. create a new job in the script:
    - install surge
    - define the project and domain to use
       - this needs to be as unique as possible.